aaronxyliu/aaronxyliu.github.io/_posts/2023-05-11-academic-writing3.md

 #### Put Key Actions in Verbs, Not in Nouns

-Verb is the **most** key component to develop a sentence.
-Readers want to get to a verb quickly, and they also want that verb to express a key action.
+**Verbs make sentences go!** Readers want to get to a verb quickly, and they also want that verb to express a key action.
 So avoid using an empty verb such as *have*, *do*, *make*, or *be* to introduce an action buried in an abstract noun.
 Please make the noun a verb.

 Compare these two sentences (verbs are boldfaced):